jchiefelk/ITEC-430/mysql/README.md

 <h3>Interview Questions</h3>

 <p>
-An extensive list of interview questions for MySQL and Windows can be found on <a href="https://github.com/cshenoy/awesome-interviews">Github here</a>
+An extensive list of interview questions for MySQL, Linux and Windows Sys Admin jobs can be found on <a href="https://github.com/cshenoy/awesome-interviews">Github here</a>
 </p>